US ex-intelligence chief on ISIS rise: It was ‘a willful Washington decision’

 Author for the Levant Report, Brad Hoff says hours after he published a rebuttal to the Daily Beast article, he was contacted by a personal friend, a high level official with CIA Public Affairs, who urged Hoff to drop his comments regarding the IS issue, insisting the Daily Beast article had been “written insightfully.”

-Posted by Jim W. Dean, Managing Editor on August 10, 2015, With 5624 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on August 10, 2015, With 5632 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.